Maui selects Genasys EVAC and TRAFFIC AI to help protect the island in emergencies. Read why!

 2. Decision-Making and Cross-Agency Collaboration

-Complex emergencies require rapid decision-making and coordination between multiple agencies.
+Complex emergencies require rapid decision-making and coordination between multiple agencies for critical infrastructure protection.
 Each agency has its own protocols and tools.
 Without a unified communication system, this lack of standardization creates confusion and delays.

 Emergency managers must make quick decisions: Who needs to evacuate?
 How do you direct first responders?
 How do you keep everyone working from the same information?
 The answer lies in using a unified communication platform.
 When agencies collaborate on the same system and share real-time data, responses become faster and more coordinated.
 Everyone stays informed, decisions are streamlined, and lives are saved.